 Types of Weight Loss Surgeries

-There are two basic types of weight loss surgery: restrictive surgeries and malabsorptive/restrictive surgeries.
-They help with weight loss in different ways.
+Existing surgeries help with weight loss in different ways.

 Adjustable Gastric Banding